-Self-Guided Walking Tour in Kuldiga
+Self-Guided Walking Tour in Kuldīga

 6 Stops 2.3 km ~1.3 hours

-Walking tour route map of Kuldiga
+Walking tour route map of Kuldīga Open interactive map

-Why Walk Kuldiga?
+Why Walk Kuldīga?
 A Self-Guided Tour

 Kuldiga is tiny, and that is exactly why you should walk it.
 The whole old town fits inside a loop you can finish in under two hours, and you never need a car, a bus, or a single ticket.
 Every stop on this route is free and open around the clock.
 The old town joined the UNESCO World Heritage list on 17 September 2023, and once you are standing on the cobbles you understand why: the wooden houses, the narrow lanes, and the brick bridge survived almost untouched while bigger Latvian towns were rebuilt.